Today we're chatting with Shreyas, our second youngest software engineer!

 Hey, I’m Shreyas, 24 years old, and I joined Logward in April 2019 as a software engineer.
 I’ve lived in Bangalore for my entire life, including during my studies at the M.S.
 Ramaiah Institute of Technology.
 After graduating in 2017, my first step into working life started with Moonfrog Labs, a gaming startup, which was already bigger than Logward is today.
 That’s where I met Hari Krishna, who was my first mentor at Moonfrog and still is today at Logward.
 I stayed there for approximately one and a half years full of learning.
 However, I left to join Logward.

-We'll come back to you, but since you mentioned him being a mentor, what Hari has taught you?
+We'll come back to you, but since you mentioned him being a mentor, what has Hari taught you?
 What sticks to your mind?

 I guess the main point is that being strict doesn’t represent the only way to lead.
 He somehow manages to motivate you to learn and develop personally without feeling pressured.